Valenzuela, Metro Manila: Court system and police

-The Supreme Court of the Philippines recognizes five regional trial courts and two metropolitan trial courts within Valenzuela that have an over-all jurisdiction in the populace of the city.
+The Supreme Court of the Philippines recognizes five regional trial courts, two metropolitan trial courts, and one family court within Valenzuela that have an over-all jurisdiction in the populace of the city.

 The Valenzuela City Police Station (VCPS) is one of the four city police stations in the Northern Police District under the jurisdiction of the National Capital Region Police Office.
 Today, more than 500 police officers are working for the VCPS, which puts the police-residents ratio in the city at 1:16,000.

 In 2007, the Valenzuela City Peace and Order Council, of which the VCPS is a member, was hailed 2nd placer for the Best Peace and Order Council award that was conferred by the Department of the Interior and Local Government, the NCRPO, and the Manila Peace and Order Council.
 In 2012, the VCPS was cited by the NCRPO for having the best Women and Children Protection Desk in the metro.

 Demographics

 The demonym of Valenzuela is Valenzuelano for males and Valenzuelana for females; it is sometimes spelled as Valenzuelaño.

-Based on the 2020 census, Valenzuela has a total population of 714,978, the 7th most populous in the NCR and 13th in the Philippines.
-This is an increase of 7.8 percent from 575,356 people in 2010, at an annual growth rate of 1.45%.
+Based on the 2024 census, Valenzuela has a total population of and remains the 7th most populous in the NCR and 13th in the Philippines.
+This is an increase from 575,356 people in 2010, at an annual growth rate of 1.45%.

 The five most populous barangays are: Gen. T. de Leon (89,441), Marulas (53,978), Malinta (48,397), Ugong (41,821) and Karuhatan (40,996).

 Valenzuela City's household population in 2010, on the other hand, is at 574,840.
 Almost half, 50.2 per cent, are males.
 Females comprise 49.8 per cent of the population, with a total number of 286,548.
 The city has a sex ratio of 101 males for every 100 females, the second-highest ratio in the region, after Navotas, which has a sex ratio of 102 males per 100 females.
 Seven out of ten Valenzuela residents, 66.7 per cent, belong to the working-age group, or those aged 15 to 64.
 The remaining 33.3% are aged 0 to below 15 and 65 and above, which are classified as the dependent age group.

 City population is expected to reach the 700,000-mark by mid-2022.